yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-xtp-application.markdown

 ## IDE Integrated Deployment

 One option is to run the processing unit within the IDE, which should be used for debug purposes only since it is not deployed and managed by the service grid.
 The example contains one project named PUDebugExecuter, that shows how to start the processing unit projects within the IDE.
-It uses a class named {{ProcessingUnitContainerHost}} to host the processing unit container and manage its life cycle, it does so in the following manner:
+It uses a class named `ProcessingUnitContainerHost` to host the processing unit container and manage its life cycle, it does so in the following manner:

 {code:java}
 ProcessingUnitContainerHost processorContainerHost = new ProcessingUnitContainerHost(@"..\Processor\Deployment\DataProcessor", null, null);